xinghu7788/DeepSniffer/README.md

 * **Scripts**: To train the layer sequence predictor for model extraction, run /DeepSniffer/ModelExtraction/scripts/train_predictor.sh.
 The trained model is in the directory of /DeepSniffer/ModelExtraction/training_deepsniffer and training log is under the model checkpoint file directory.

 ## Adversarial Attack with DeepSniffer
-We show an example of adversarial attack on ResNet18 network (Golden model).
-We compare the scenarios
+We show an example of targeted adversarial attack on ResNet18 (Golden model).
+DeepSniffer adopts the extracted neural network architecture to build the substitute models.
+For comparison, the baseline examines the substitute models established from following networks: VGG family, ResNet family, DenseNet family, SqueezeNet, and Inception.

+To reproduce the results of Table6, run python DeepSniffer/AdversarialAttack/AdversarialAttack.py.
+To reproduce the results of Figure 10, run python DeepSniffer/AdversarialAttack/auto_attack_labels_random.py.